aroceu/masterlist-template/README.md

 If, for some reason, I have made a change that upgrades the template, the change will appear in a more recent [commit](https://github.com/aroceu/masterlist-template/commits/main/) in the specific file and highlighting only the changed lines.

-You can also style your AO3 fic pages with [ao3css](https://github.com/aroceu/ao3css), which I also made :)
+You can style your AO3 fic pages with [ao3css](https://github.com/aroceu/ao3css), which I also made :)